 - The Groundhog Day Blizzard of 2011

 Tornado activity varies widely during February, with some years seeing a very active month and others seeing few tornadoes.
 The most active February occurred in 2008 when the country had over 140 confirmed tornado reports.
-The least active February occurred in 2010, when only one tornado was reported.
-On average, the United States experiences 29 tornadoes during the month of February.
+The least active February occurred in both 1982 and 2010, when only one tornado was reported.

-Tornado-related fatalities are rare during February, but they do occur.
-In 2015, seven tornado-related fatalities were reported.
-And, 15 were reported in 2012.
-The most significant tornado outbreak to impact the country during February was the 2008 “Super Tuesday” outbreak.
+The average number of tornado-related fatalities during February is the highest of any month—13.
+This is due in part to the “Super Tuesday” outbreak of 2008; the most significant tornado outbreak to impact the country during February.
 On February 5–6, 86 tornadoes touched down across a large portion of the south-central United States.
 Tennessee and Kentucky were the hardest hit with 50 tornadoes observed across the two states.
 Of the 86 tornadoes, 17 were classified as “strong” EF-2 tornadoes, 5 as “severe” EF-3 tornadoes, and 5 as “devastating” EF-4 tornadoes on the Enhanced Fujita Tornado Scale.
-Throughout the course of the outbreak, 10 of these tornadoes took the lives of 57 people.

 In such a geographically and climatologically diverse country, average conditions can vary from day to day and from place to place across the United States.
-From Kissimmee’s warmth to frigid temperatures in Romeoville, the table below shows the normal minimum, maximum, and average temperatures on February 14 for 10 locations with Valentine-themed names, according to our daily 1981–2010 Climate Normals data.
+From Kissimmee’s warmth to a frigid Wildrose, the graphic below shows the normal average temperature on February 14 for 16 locations with Valentine-themed names, according to our daily 1991-2020 Climate Normals data.

 While our Climate Normals provide average temperatures throughout the United States, the actual conditions this Valentine’s Day may vary widely based on weather and climate patterns.
 For prediction of your actual local daily temperature, check out your local forecast office on Weather.gov.